vicgaray/HelloWorld/README.md

 # My hobbies
 I don't really have many hobbies.
 I like to travel with good company.
 I play Apex, hit me up if you're trying to squad up.

+# Favorite Books
+I some of my favorite books are Python Crash Course and Endgame.